Wizcorp/andever/ReadMe.md

 ## Usage

 ```
-AndEver usage: andever <command> [path]
+AndEver usage: andever <command> [path] [options]

+  path           the path to your Node.js app

   command:
-	start:   daemonizes the app
+	start        daemonizes the app
-	restart: restarts the daemonized app
+	restart      restarts the daemonized app
-	stop:    stops the daemonized app
+	stop         stops the daemonized app
-	status:  outputs the status of the running app (exit codes: 0 = running, 1 = not running)
+	status       outputs the status of the running app (exit codes: 0 = running, 1 = not running)

-  path:      the path to your Node.js app (default: the current working directory)
+  options:
+	--out=path   file path to write the app's stdout to (applies to "start" and "restart")
+	--err=path   file path to write the app's stderr to (applies to "start" and "restart")
+	--append     will append to log files instead of truncating (applies to "start" and "restart")
+	--pid=path   file path to write the PID file to (applies to all commands)
 ```

 ## Behavior